LeonisX/yoda-stories-translation-tool/documents/translation-guide.md

 A fully translated game has its own localized ones:

 * Startup screen
-* Start, Win and Loose screens
+* Start, Win and Lose screens
 * Text in Actions
 * Text in Puzzles
 * Tile names